C4L3B3a/snakegame/README.md

 - Personal server (To host the support portal and admin panel)
 - WinSCP to host the server

+## Recommended actions
+- For logins: Use random usernames/password generators
+- Build an encrypted system

+I will update this repo more soon!

 By C4L
 :D